TotallyNotAB0t/AR/AR_Documentation.md

 - **Development Time** : Approximately 40 hours
 - **Players required** : 2-3
 - **Average playing time** : 10 minutes

+### Problems encountered :
+- Lots of tweaking considering the size of our cards / the instantiated platforms.
+Changing the gravity and the jump force helped a lot.

+- The player fell a lot when the tracking made the platform tilted on unrealistic angles.
+The solution was to only allow the platforms to rotate on one axis and to prevent the rotation on the other axis.

+- The UI can be hard to read on a small phone screen.
+The UI follows the camera so that we can read anything from any angle.

+- Using the phone or the first card as the world center was not really successful.
+The solution was to use the Oxide marker to have a static world position that won't move.

 ### Setup Instructions:
 1. **Vuforia Markers**: You'll need five Vuforia markers: